 Sales compensation plans are the carrot that company management uses to motivate its sales teams.
-However, not all compensation programs are created equal.
+Not all compensation programs are created equal.
 A good compensation plan will meet the needs of both the company and the sales team.
 A compensation program helps the company by motivating salespeople to make the sales that will help the company meet its goals.
-And it helps sales teams by providing guidance about which sales to make and by rewarding the salespeople for doing their jobs.
+It helps sales teams by providing guidance about which sales to make and by rewarding the salespeople for doing their jobs.
 Plans that work well tend to share a few basic characteristics.

 Sales compensation plans should match up with one or more company objectives.
 For example, if a company's current goal is to increase market share, the compensation plan should be weighted to pay more to salespeople who successfully take customers away from the company's competitors.
 As the company's goal changes, so should the compensation plan.